kokimoki/balance-beam/spec.md

 - **Presenter View**: Renders beam visualization, shows `nextPlayerName`, timer until drop, deployed counter, and game timer.
 - **Player View**:
   - Lobby: profile form.
+  - Lobby weight control uses a slider constrained to 25–125 kg with 5 kg steps so mobile users can drag rather than type.
   - Countdown: card with "You drop in Xs" plus beam preview of just themselves until deployment.
   - Beam: live beam component with controls (buttons or gestures) to move left/right, plus indicator of beam tilt.
 The player beam should always display that player's weight next to their name so they can verify the profile entry.
 - **Circular visualization**: Presenter and player beam views must render a full circular dial with major/minor angle markers (e.g., every 30°) so spectators can see complete rotations without overlapping surrounding text.
 The dial should contain the beam bar, rotation ticks, and labels within a fixed square area so adjacent copy remains readable.